open-component-model/ocm-k8s-toolkit/docs/adr/replication.md

 ## Problem 2: Should a successful replication automatically result in creation of k8s resources in the target environment?

 The target OCI registry might also be watched by a set of ocm-k8s-toolkit controllers.
-Then the question could araise, if after a successful transfer of an OCM component to the target environment a corresponding set of k8s resources (i.e. Component, OCMRepository etc.) has to be created or updated there, e.g. if not existing yet.
+Then the question could araise, if after a successful transfer of an OCM component to the target environment a corresponding set of k8s resources (i.e. Component, Repository etc.) has to be created or updated there, e.g. if not existing yet.

 Options:
 * Option 1: Yes, always create.